gwastro/pycbc/docs/ahope.rst

 * Use ligolw_add and ligolw_sstinca to generate coincidence triggers
 * Do some compatibility conversions and then call pipedown to create a dag to do the post-processing
 * Add a node to run write_ihope_page at the end of analysis
+* Native post-processing is also present in a preliminary mode, this will not be seen in the output page.
 * Write a dag/dax to file that can be submitted to run the workflow

 This will therefore set up a *almost complete* mimic of a weekly ihope analysis and automatically generate the output webpage at the end of the analysis.